X0rD3v1L/todo-application-service/README.md

 This document provides an overview of the Todo App Service API endpoints and their functionality.

+### Creating SurrealDB Instance

+To create a SurrealDB instance named `todoapp.db` with the username `root` and password `root`, run the following command:

+surreal start file:todoapp.db --user root --password root

+Replace `root` with your desired username and password for accessing the database.

+## Database Credentials
+Database used: SurrealDB

+Please create a `.env` file in the root directory of the project and add the following variables:

+DB_USERNAME=your_username

+DB_PASSWORD=your_password

 ## Endpoints

 ### GET /api/v1/todos